curioushuman/poke-k8s/README.md

 ## Shell into a pod/container

-Container and pod can be used synonymously in this instance as I only ever have one container within a pod.
+Container and pod can be used synonymously in this instance as I (currently) only ever have one container within a pod.

 ```bash
 # list your pods